Plan Your Visit

 Cedar Creek and Belle Grove NHP Visitor Contact Station is open.

-The new exhibits feature the many stories related to the Shenandoah Valley's History.
+The exhibits feature the many stories related to the Shenandoah Valley's History.

-The Visitor Contact Station located at 7712 Main Street, Middletown, VA is currently open to the public.
-Stop in to find out about the Park, the Partners, information about Self Guided Battlefield Driving Tours, pick up brochures, and to learn about things to do during the Spring of 2013.
+The Visitor Contact Station is located at 7712 Main Street, Middletown, VA.
+Stop in to find out about the Park, the Partners, information about Self Guided Battlefield Driving Tours, pick up brochures, and to learn about things to do during the Summer of 2013.

-To find out about hours of operation for the NPS, Belle Grove, Cedar Creek Battlefield Foundation, and Hupp's Hill Civil War Park, click here.
+Plan your visit knowing the hours of operation for the NPS Visitor Contact Station, Belle Grove, Cedar Creek Battlefield Foundation, and Hupp's Hill Civil War Park.